 Pandas, elephants, tigers—Smithsonian’s National Zoo has them all … and for FREE.
 The Zoo houses a whopping 2,000 animals from 400 different species—of which close to twenty-five percent are endangered, like giant pandas Mei Xiang and Tian Tian.
 Set in Rock Creek Park, the 163-acre National Zoo attracts more than two million visitors each year and, like its sister Smithsonian museums, admission is completely free.
 It operates every day except Dec.
 25 and its grounds are open between 6 a.m. and 8 p.m. in the summer and 6 a.m. and 6 p.m. in the winter.
 Many of the animals can be seen outside, such as lions, zebras and birds, while some exhibits are entirely indoors.
 The National Zoo is a national treasure that’s fun for the whole family.

 Use the National Zoo map to plan the exhibits you want to see on your visit.
 Lions, cheetahs, gazelles and zebras are among the creatures comprising the African Savanna, while Amazonia features everything from poisonous frogs to two-toed sloths and other tropical rainforest dwellers.
 For a more native experience, wander the American Trail and see the gray wolf, California sea lions and the regal bald eagle.
-Mei Xiang and Tian Tian, the famous giant pandas, can be found along the Asia Trail, near the popular Elephant Trails exhibit’s four resident Asian elephants.
+Mei Xiang, Tian Tian and baby Bao Bao, the famous giant pandas, can be found along the Asia Trail, near the popular Elephant Trails exhibit’s four resident Asian elephants.
 Use your brain at Think Tank, where orangutans hang out.
 And for a unique hands-on approach, visit Kids’ Farm, where children can interact with alpacas, cows, donkeys and more.

 Smithsonian’s National Zoo is one of only four zoos in the U.S. which currently house giant pandas (and a baby panda cub!).
 The two adult panda tenants here are named Mei Xiang and Tian Tian, both on a ten-year loan from China as part of a successful research and breeding program.
-The cub, a girl, was born in August 2013 and now officially out of her "cub" stage.
+The cub, a girl named Bao Bao, was born in August 2013 and now officially out of her "cub" stage.
 The new cub is Bei Bei, born on August 22, 2015 and officially open for public viewing on Jan.
 16, 2016.